+(4.00 cr.)
 Prepares the student for installing, configuring, managing and supporting a network infrastructure that uses the Microsoft Windows Server family of products.
 Prerequisite: CS-275

-CS-228: Active Directory Design & Imp
+CS-228: Active Directory Design & Imp (4.00 cr.)

 Students are introduced to the principles of Active Directory structure, administration, configuration and maintenance.
 Prerequisite: cs-275